johnstaveley/MessagingPresentation/README.md

 * Press space to send the messages to the queues in ASBSender and watch them appear in the receivers

 ## Demo 3: RabbitMQ on Docker
-* Install docker locally.
+* Install docker locally
-* TODO: Configure RabbitMQ on docker
+* Configure RabbitMQ on docker (See Demo Notes.doc)
 * Run both projects RabbitSender and RabbitReceiver
 * Watch a subset of the messages appear in the receiver